Editorial & Communications Consultancy

 This year, I’d been thinking again about Burlington House and something that had always bothered me about the Central Hall, which is that it isn’t an octagon.
 It’s a square room with walls added to each corner.
 It puts on the airs and graces of a more fanciful shape, but in that vanity, it loses surface area, because behind the corners are four quite substantial voids.

-I produced a loose leaf erratum slip to be added to the list of works.
-Errata because it’s four omission categories/four voids.
-To follow the format of previous catalogues, I bought a previous copy on eBay, but when it arrived, it only had a partial cover.
-“As you suspected, I cut through the cover when trimming the cardboard packaging to size, I suppose the cover was sticking up and I didn’t notice.
+Errata is a loose leaf erratum slip to be added to the list of works to note the omissions in the four voids.
+To follow the format of previous catalogues, I bought a previous copy on eBay, but when it arrived, it only had 4/5th of its cover.
+“As you suspected, I cut through the cover when trimming the cardboard packaging to size” apologised the seller.
+“I suppose the cover was sticking up and I didn’t notice.
 I found this [section of cover] on the desk when I got home.”
-The seller was apologetic, but the catalogue of disasters he replied with was a great addition to the erroneousness of the work.
+The catalogue of disasters he sent somehow added to the erroneousness of the work.

 “Thursday was an all round bad day.
 Not enough sleep, rushing to get some chores done (including packing this little booklet) before going to the airport, then the real catastrophe of getting to Stansted airport only to find that my flight was from Luton and not enough time to get from one to the other.
 Total cost £250 to get another flight and train and taxi and missing one of the three days of the athletics competition that I went to watch.
 Still the other two days of athletics were very good with Sunday being exceptional.
 So all OK really.
 Hope you find another one.
 Sorry once again.”

-When Errata was shortlisted, I printed the 100 sheets, numbered and signed the back of each one.
+When Errata was shortlisted, I printed the 100 sheets, numbered and signed the reverse of each one.
 The RA asks for work to be framed, but I wanted this to be stuck up loose with pins or tape.
 I did the closest I could by sawing a scrappy piece of ‘back wall’ in chipboard to match the dimensions of a frame and pinned the slip to it.
 When I dropped it off, the box contained the stack of 99 papers and a ‘framed’ slip with a note on the front to let them know the wall-mounted piece was optional.

 Sarah Simpkin